kjantzer/bui/presenters/panel/README.md

 `}, {type:'modal'}).open()
 ```

-# Toolbar
+## Toolbar

 A panel only presents the view given to it.
 If you would like a toolbar with a close button the view
 needs to render one.

-A panel toolbar element has been created for such task.
+A panel toolbar element has been created for such a task.

-### Basic toolbar with a close button.
 ```html
 <b-panel-toolbar></b-panel-toolbar>
 ```
->A title will be displayed if the panel has a `.title` property set
+>A close button will be rendered and a title will be displayed if the panel has a `title` property set

-### Toolbar utilizing slots
+### Slots

+- `left`
+- `right`
+- `middle` - next to title
+- `title` - in place of title

 ```html
 <b-panel-toolbar>
     <span slot="middle">I will appear after the title</span>